 - 1. Students must have a current valid driver's license. - 2.
 Students must register their vehicles with the School Office as follows: - Submit a completed Vehicle Registration Form available at the School Office.
 A parent's signature is required. - Provide copies of Driver's License and Proof of Insurance to the School Office. - Students are issued parking permits to be affixed to the rear windows of each registered vehicle. - 3.
-Student vehicles are to be locked at all times and parked only as follows: - Students may park in the Student and Faculty parking lot closest to the baseball field. - Students are not permitted to park in any parking spaces with specific designations (visitors, school staff, etc.) - RAA assumes no responsibility for vehicles parked on or off campus.
+Student vehicles are to be locked at all times and parked only as follows: - Students may park in the Student and Faculty parking lot closest to the baseball field. - Students may park on the street in front of the school if space is not available in the Student and Faculty parking lot. - Students are not permitted to park in any parking spaces with specific designations (visitors, school staff, etc.) - RAA assumes no responsibility for vehicles parked on or off campus.
 Students have the option of taking alternative transportation to and from school including, but not limited to, parents dropping them off at school, arranging a ride with another family with parental approval, walking, or riding a bike. - 4.
 Students may not leave campus in a vehicle without parental consent.
-(Forms are available at the School Office.) - 5.
-Students are expected to follow all of the applicable state driving laws including age restrictions for driving other people.
+(Forms are available at the School Office.)

+- 5. Students are expected to follow all of the applicable state driving laws including age restrictions for driving other people.
 Student drivers are not permitted to take other students off campus during school hours, after school or on school-sponsored outings and events. - 6.
 Vehicles are to be operated by their designated drivers only. - 7.
-Students are to operate vehicles in a safe and legal manner at all times.

-- 8. Students are not to be loitering in the parking area during school hours. - A student must have permission from the RAA Office to briefly visit their cars at any time during school hours.
+Students are to operate vehicles in a safe and legal manner at all times. - 8.
+Students are not to be loitering in the parking area during school hours. - 9.
+A student must have permission from the RAA Office to briefly visit their cars at any time during school hours.